christophgil/ZIPsFS/README.md

 **-l  *Maximum memory for caching ZIP-entries in the RAM***

 Specifies a limit for the cache.
 For example *-l  8G* would limit the size of the cache to 8 Gigabyte.
+File content larger than this will not be cached.
+When memory usage is high, cached file access waits until it drops below this value.

 **-b**
  Execution in background (Not recommended).
 We recommend running ZIPsFS in foreground in *tmux*.